Electrical Distribution System & Substation Infrastructure

 A 2016 assessment of every street and avenue in the city of Breckenridge was updated in the summer of 2023 by an engineering firm (Widseth, Smith and Nolting).
 The assessment was very thorough and produced a map that is color coded for ease of understanding.
-The map shows each street and avenue in the city with an assigned color.
-The Map Key in the upper right-hand corner shows six different colors with a description for each.
+The map shows each street and avenue in the city with an assigned color and a number rating.
+The Map Key in the upper right-hand corner shows seven different colors with a description for each.
 Each street and avenue is not only color coded but is scaled on a 1 to 6 with 6 being the worse/gravel road.

 The effort is to keep as many 2.5’s and 3’s from becoming 3.5 and 4’s.
 This is why you are seeing some streets getting repaved even though other streets are in worse condition.
-Those streets that are Red (needing total reconstruct) will cost quite a bit more to repair, and we are still working through the various funding source options.
-In the near term, efforts are being focused on repairing the streets/avenues that are still able to be salvaged with mill and/or overlay.
-The map is considered a guideline, but there may be some circumstances where some deviation from the map may be warranted based on current observations and possible water/sewer repairs under the roads.
+Those streets in yellow are needing quite a bit more repair.
+This map is considered a guideline, but there may be some circumstances where some deviation from the map may be warranted based on current observations and possible water/sewer repairs under the roads.

-If you have specific questions, feel free to reach out to City Hall at 218-643-4681
+If you have specific questions, feel free to attend a council meeting or call City Hall at 218-643-1431.

-Neil Crocker, Director of Public Services Renae Smith, City Administrator
+Neil Crocker, Director of Public Services Lori Conway, City Administrator